 If you anticipate eviction for any reason (speculation, job loss, personal crisis, rent increase), get in touch with Stop Desahucios.
 By fighting your battle, we come one step closer to winning the war.

 Update: Fight lost on 22/02/19

-Rosa and her neighbours were evicted from their flats on Calle Argumosa 11 on the afternoon of Friday 22 February.
+Rosa and almost all of her neighbours were evicted from their flats on Calle Argumosa 11 on the afternoon of Friday 22 February.